AgilData/mysql-proxy-rs/README.md

     Error { code: u16, state: [u8; 5], msg: String },
 }

-pub trait PacketHandler {
-    fn handle_request(&self, p: &Packet) -> Action;
-    fn handle_response(&self, p: &Packet) -> Action;
-}
 ```

-This allows the proxy to forward packets unmodified, mutate individual packets, or take over handling of a packet completely.

 ## Example

 The example proxy passes all queries to MySQL except for queries containing the word 'avocado'.
+Use the following command to run the example.

+Note that we have tested the proxy with `rustc 1.13.0-nightly (cbe4de78e 2016-09-05)`.

 ```
 $ cargo run --example proxy
-   ...
-Listening for MySQL proxy connections on 127.0.0.1:3307
 ```

 Then in a separate window you can test out the proxy.
-The proxy currently assumes that a MySQL server is running on port 3306.
+The proxy binds to port 3307 and assumes that a MySQL server is running on port 3306.

 ```
 $ mysql -u root -p -h 127.0.0.1 -P 3307